filecoin-project/filecoin-docs/docs/get-started/lotus/running-in-the-cloud.md

 ### Amazon Web Services

-We publish AMIs on a regular basis for each of the [filecoin networks](https://networks.filecoin.io/).
+We regularly publish AMIs for each of the [filecoin networks](https://network.filecoin.io/).
 To use one of these images, just search for one of our AMIs.
 You can use this [example link which populates a search for Lotus in the `us-west-2` region](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#Images:visibility=public-images;search=lotus-mainnet;ownerAlias=657871693752;sort=name).

 <a href="https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#Images:visibility=public-images;search=lotus-mainnet;ownerAlias=657871693752;sort=name" alt="AWS Logo"><img src="../images/cloud/aws-logo.svg" style="max-width: 40%; cursor: hand !important;"/></a>